roland jp 80x0 config 53

 [3] Initialize Slot

-• Initializes the currently selected slot
+• Initializes the currently selected slot.

 [4] Get DATA from..

-[4.a] Plug-in (active patch)
+[5.a] Editor (active patch)

-[4.b] Hardware Edit Buffer
+[5.b] Hardware Edit Buffer

-[4.c] Hardware by Prog No.
+[5.c] Hardware by Prog No.

 • Gets data from hardware based on the selected librarian slot.